The

 bully | ˈbo͝olē |

 And you're ridiculous.
-I’m describing behavior, not emotion.
 I'm not 'being emotional,' but while we’re at it, their feelings matter because people matter.
 Take accountability for yourself.
 The Golden Rule isn't a suggestion; it's the baseline for sharing space in a society: treat others as you would want to be treated.

 "But I needed to hear it when I had an ED!
 People told me to get help all the time."